bastelfreak/testcontrolrepo/site/profiles/REFERENCE.md

 #### Private Plans

 * `profiles::subplans::precheck`: validates if an environment is healthy so we can do modifications or upgrades
+* `profiles::subplans::precheck::environment`: ensures that the used environment is configured properly everywhere
+* `profiles::subplans::precheck::health`: ensures that the used environment is configured properly everywhere

 ## Classes